 - Swelling or lump in the armpit

-To enquire further or to make an appointment call: 020 8949 9030 or email using our enquiry form here
+To enquire further about breast awareness and breast screening, or to make an appointment call New Victoria Hospital or to make an appointment call: 020 8949 9030 or email using our enquiry form here